avimuks/Capstone-Project_SegmentingAndClustering-NeighbourhoodsToronto/README.md

 # Capstone-Project---The-Battle-of-Neighbourhoods
-This repo is the final capstone Coursera Capstone Project - IBM Data Science Certification
+This is the final assignment of the Applied Data Science Capstone Course by IBM on Coursera - Module 9.